 Who we are

-That’s not the public perception of course.
-We have been doing this work since 2007, and it’s fair to say, in the 12 intervening years, the task has not become easier.
-The “No Religion” category has risen to an all-time high of 30 per cent.
-Those ticking “Christian” on census night has dropped to 52 per cent.
+That’s not the public perception, of course.
+We have been doing this work since 2007, and it’s fair to say, in the 15 intervening years, the task has not become easier.
+The “No Religion” category has risen to an all-time high of 38.9 per cent.
+Those ticking “Christian” on census night has dropped to just 44 per cent from 52 per cent five years earlier and 61 per cent in 2011.
 And two-thirds of Australians say they don’t have a close relationship with a Christian.

-In that time, there was also the brief but surprisingly influential burst of New Atheism via Richard Dawkins, Christopher Hitchens and friends.
-The Royal Commission into Institutional Responses to Child Sexual Abuse understandably left the bitterest of tastes in the public mouth—the conviction of Cardinal George Pell the latest exclamation mark in that sorry tale.
-And the divisive debates and fallout around the same-sex marriage postal survey left all parties bloodied and bruised.
+In that period, there was also the brief but surprisingly influential burst of New Atheism via Richard Dawkins, Christopher Hitchens and friends.
+The Royal Commission into Institutional Responses to Child Sexual Abuse understandably left the bitterest of tastes in the public mouth – the conviction of Cardinal George Pell a notable exclamation mark in that sorry tale.
+And the debates and fallout around same-sex marriage continue to divide.

-To a culture that had already shifted rapidly away from the institutional church in the last 30 years, resentment and suspicion is now layered over a sea of apathy – Australians being experts in distracting ourselves from the deepest questions of life.
+To a culture that had already shifted rapidly away from the institutional church in the past 30 years, resentment and suspicion are now layered over a sea of apathy – Australians being experts in distracting ourselves from the deepest questions of life.

 What we do